 Dr Gungun Lin is an NHMRC Peter Doherty Early Career Fellow and the core member of the Institute for Biomedical Materials and Devices (IBMD) at the University of Technology Sydney.
-He is also a co-chief investigator of the ARC research hub for Integrated Devices for End-user Analysis at Low Levels (IDEAL).
-Before joining UTS, he obtained his Master Degree at the University of Ulm (Germany) and completed his PhD degree at the Leibniz Institute for Solid State and Materials Research Dresden (IFW Dresden e.V., Germany).
+He is also the chief investigator of the ARC research hub for Integrated Devices for End-user Analysis at Low Levels (IDEAL).
+Before joining UTS, he obtained his Master Degree at the University of Ulm (Germany) and completed his PhD degree at the Leibniz Institute for Solid State and Materials Research Dresden (IFW Dresden e.V., Germany) in 2016.